J-O-B/manage-my-web/readme.md

 #### ***1. Strategy:***
 > The strategy for this project is to produce a recipe database that users can browse and also promote products via an online store.
 >
-> Users will be able to browse recipes by category (starters, mains, desserts, or drinks).
+> Users will be able to browse products by filter (Category, price, name).
 >
-> Users will be able to search for recipes.
+> Users will be able to search for products.
 >
 > Users will be able to create a profile and edit that profile.
 >
-> Users will be able to communicate with other users.
+> Users will be able to communicate with admins.
 >
+> Users will be able to rate purchased products.
+>
+> Users will be able to view previously purchased products.
+>
-> Users will be able to save recipes for future reference.
+> Users will be able to see the stage of development of their purchase (from order confirmation to being delivered).

-To expand further on strategy, I have included some user stories.
-They can be found in the [user stories](#User-Stories) section.

 #### ***2. Scope:***